 The educational research we found also shows what is possible when low-income students are taught at high levels by highly qualified teachers - both quality of teaching and level of curriculum are more important to student achievement than student background, race, or income level.
-Numerous studies have shown that when taught at a de de la constant de rigorous, college prep level by highly qualified teachers, the academic achievement of low-income students of color will rise to meet the level of instruction and expectations given to them.
+Numerous studies have shown that when taught at a rigorous, college prep level by highly qualified teachers, the academic achievement of low-income students of color will rise to meet the level of instruction and expectations given to them.